 Our academy provides an inclusive environment where all learners enjoy their education.
 We planned our curriculum and learning opportunities so all pupils have access to a broad and balanced curriculum.

 We offer a range of extra curricular clubs.
-The offer for the Autumn term is as follows:
+The offer for the Spring term is as follows:

 Monday